dfinity/quill/CONTRIBUTING.md

 ## Documentation

 Every change to the command-line interface must contain documentation; we use `clap`, so Rustdoc comments turn into CLI documentation.
-Additionally, this in-code documentation must mirrored by a corresponding change in `docs/cli-reference`.
+Additionally, this in-code documentation must be mirrored by a corresponding change in `docs/cli-reference`.
 See existing doc pages for examples.
 Finally, any feature or notable bugfix should be mentioned in [CHANGELOG.md](CHANGELOG.md), under the `## Unreleased` header.

 ## Miscellaneous

 Quill employs optional Cargo features for different platforms.
-Ensure your contribution builds (and lints) on all configurations - this can be automated with the [`cargo-hack`](https://github.com/taiki-e/cargo-hack) tool, as `cargo hack check --feature-powerset --features static-ssl`.
+Ensure your contribution builds (and lints) on all configurations - this can be automated with the [`cargo-hack`](https://github.com/taiki-e/cargo-hack) tool, as `cargo hack clippy --feature-powerset --features static-ssl`.